-The \emph{Similarity Distribution} (Figure~\ref{fig:global-system-design}C) displays the distribution of LNS similarity values (Equation~\ref{eq:similarity}) over all objects in the embedding space.
-Bars are colored using a diverging red-yellow-blue color scheme to draw attention to the most extreme values (objects that are the most and least similar between the two selected models) in accordance with Design Goal 1.
-We reapply this color encoding in the Global Projections to help users draw connections between the two visualizations, and to help reveal global patterns or clusters of objects with related similarity values (such as those in the case studies of Figure~\ref{fig:transfer-learning} and Figure~\ref{fig:hist-words}).
-Both the Similarity Distribution and the Global Projections can be used to interactively filter the Local Neighborhood Dominoes (Design Goal 4; see below), and the \emph{Search Bar} (Figure~\ref{fig:global-system-design}E) can be used to populate specific object(s) of interest.
+The \emph{similarity distribution} (Fig.~\ref{fig:system-design}c) displays the distribution of LNS similarity values (Eq.~\ref{eq:similarity}) over all objects in the embedding space.
+Bars are colored using a diverging red-yellow-blue color scheme to draw attention to the most extreme values (objects that are the most and least similar between the two selected models) per Design Goal 1.
+We reapply this color encoding in the global projections to help users draw connections between the two visualizations and to reveal global patterns or clusters of objects with comparable similarity values (e.g., case studies of Fig.~\ref{fig:transfer-learning} and Fig.~\ref{fig:hist-words}).
+Both the similarity distribution and the global projections can be used to interactively filter the dominoes (Design Goal 4; Section~\ref{sec:dominoes}), and the \emph{search bar} (Fig.~\ref{fig:system-design}e) can be used to populate the dominoes of specific object(s) of interest.

-The \emph{Parameter Controls} (Figure~\ref{fig:global-system-design}D) enable the user to interactively change the value of $k$ used to define the size of local neighborhoods for computing similarity, and select the distance metric used for computing distance between vectors.
+The \emph{parameter controls} (Fig.~\ref{fig:system-design}d) enable the user to interactively change the value of $k$ used to define the size of local neighborhoods for computing similarity, select the distance metric used for computing distance between vectors, and select the dimensionality reduction method used in the global projections and local neighborhood plots.
 The default value of $k$ is 50, which we found to provide insightful results across our various experiments and case studies.
-Changes in either of these controls immediately update the rest of the Embedding Comparator interface.
+Changes in either of these controls immediately update the rest of the interface (Design Goal 4).